jumploops/magic/README.md

 ## Prerequisites

-The OPENAI_API_KEY is required to access the OpenAI API.
-The OPENAI_MODEL environment variable allows you to optionally specify which model to use, and defaults to `gpt-3.5-turbo` if not set.
+The `OPENAI_API_KEY` environment variable is required to access the OpenAI API.
+The `OPENAI_MODEL` environment variable allows you to optionally specify which model to use, and defaults to `gpt-3.5-turbo` if not set.

 ```bash
 export OPENAI_API_KEY=your_api_key_here